Home

 Moving Averages

-The Moving Average is a line indicator that enables you to observe the average value for a specific interval directly on the price chart.
+The moving average is a line indicator that enables you to observe the average value for a specific interval directly on the price chart.

 1) Simple moving average is the average value for a specified period;

-2) Weighted moving average – the average value calculation which includes a “weight” of the value considering its closeness to the current price, where the closest price is the heaviest one and the most distant price has the lowest weight;
+2) Weighted moving average is the average value calculation which includes a “weight” of the value considering its closeness to the current price, where the closest price is the heaviest one and the most distant price has the lowest weight;

-3) Exponential moving average – the average value is calculated for a specified period by adding a definite share of the current price to the previous value and the share considers the price “weight”;
+3) Exponential moving average is the average value is calculated for a specified period by adding a definite share of the current price to the previous value and the share considers the price “weight”;

 4) Smoothed moving average is calculated as the simple moving average for every previous value.